 Supplemental Educational Opportunity Grants are awarded to students pursuing a first baccalaureate degree.
 Awards range from $100 to $4,000 per academic year.
 The conditions to be met in order to qualify for a supplemental grant are the same as those listed under Federal Pell Grants above.

 A CAP award can be given to half- or full-time matriculated students.
 Recipients must be Connecticut residents.
 The grant cannot exceed financial need.

 Connecticut State University Grant Aid (CSUG)

-Public Act 76-181 authorizes the Board of Trustees for the State University to allocate funds to be given as grants to undergraduate students who demonstrate financial need and are enrolled as full or part-time matriculated students in a degree-granting program.
+Public Act 76-181 authorizes the Board of Trustees for the State University to allocate funds to be given as grants to undergraduate students who demonstrate financial need and are enrolled as full or half-time matriculated students in a degree-granting program.